GabrielNicolasAvellaneda/boundary-plugin-dialog/README.md

 boundary-plugin-dialog
 ======================

-Example plugin the illustrates the configuration dialog meta data for configuring plugins.
+Example plugin the illustrates the configuration dialog metadata in the plugin.json file for configuring plugins.